ArkEcosystem/go-crypto/README.md

 go get github.com/ArkEcosystem/go-crypto/crypto
 ```

+## Documentation

+Have a look at the [official documentation](https://docs.ark.io/v1.0/docs/cryptography-go) below for advanced examples and features.

 ## Security

 If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
 All security vulnerabilities will be promptly addressed.